 The Prudential Authority may, at any time, in addition to subsection (1), suspend the licence of a branch of a foreign reinsurer, Lloyd’s underwriter or Lloyd’s in full or in part, if it appears to the Prudential Authority, on the basis of available information, that the circumstances referred to in section 48 justify the suspension.

-(a) The Prudential Authority may suspend a licence of an insurer or controlling company under subsection (1) or (2), subject to any condition that the Prudential Authority may determine.
+(a) The Prudential Authority may suspend a licence of an insurer or controlling company under subsection (1) or (2), subject to any condition necessary to achieve the objective of this Act that the Prudential Authority may determine.

 (b) The Prudential Authority may revoke any suspension under subsection (1) or (2), if satisfied that the insurer or controlling company has complied with all the conditions to which the suspension was made subject.